 Take a Shakedown Trip in Your RV

 Over the past forty years or more, I have owned (along with the bank) a number of RV’s, from travel trailers, to fifth wheelers, to Class-A motorhomes.
-And, in each one of these, soon after I purchased it, I had some unexpected problems crop up.
+And, in each one of these, soon after I purchased it, I would experience a wide range of unexpected problems.

-Some of these problems were just small, but some were near disasters that scared both my wife and me.
+Some of these problems were minor and only needed a little special attention, but some of the problems we discovered were near disasters that scared both my wife and me.

-After all of these years with different motorhomes we have owned, we have developed our own method for managing such problems.
+After all of these years with the different motorhomes and other campers we have owned, we have developed our own method of preparing for and managing such problems.